tofaramususa/skill-stack/experience/backend.md

 - Pytest
 - Langchain, Langgraph, CrewAI,
 - PromQL, creating Grafana dashboards
+- SemGrep - for code scanning and code security
+- Wrk for load testing and aslo

 Building Production Systems
 - Monitoring and Logging: Deep expertise in using Prometheus, Grafana, Opentelemetery, Traefik